CamHardy/turtlecoin-alexa-skill/README.md

 	- [ ] Skill info
 - [ ]  Add slots
 	- [ ] Nodes with a fee below x
+- [ ] Test using "TurtleCoin" as the invocation name

 ### Lambda Function
 - [ ] APIs